Critical care patients

 When a patient is well enough they will be discharged from the CCU to another, very different, ward.
 This can be a difficult time for patients because they may no longer have the one-to-one nursing they had on the CCU, and it may take time to adjust to this.

 We run a group called Pathfinder for people who have had experience of critical care, either at King's or at other hospitals.
 It is open to former critical care patients and their relatives.
-The group is involved in a number of projects, including advising on the design of our new King's Critical Care Centre, which opens in 2018.
+The group is involved in a number of projects, including advising on the design of our new King's Critical Care Centre.